 Either possibility is equally plausible.
 Fortunately, there are some ways that you can figure out what is going on.

-One of the first things to do is to look at the CPU, memory and disk usage of the process.
+One of the first things to do is to look at the memory, disk and CPU usage of the process.
 If the process is left over from an application that was not fully removed, it will most likely be idle.
 A malicious process, on the other hand, may appear to be actively using system resources.
 Examining system resource usage is by no means a foolproof way of determining whether a process is malicious, but it can be a good starting point.

-Another thing you can do is right-click on the process within the Task Manager and then choose the Open File Location command from the shortcut menu.
+Another thing you can do is right-click on the process within the Task Manager on Windows (within the Processes tab) and then choose the Open File Location command from the shortcut menu.
 This will take you to the folder where the process’ executable resides.
 You may be able to tell something about the file’s origins by looking at its location.

 However, the file’s metadata tends to be far more telling.
 Right-click on the file and choose the Properties command from the resulting shortcut menu.
 This will cause Windows to display the file’s properties sheet.
 Now, take a look at the sheet’s Digital Signatures tab.
 This tab will tell you whether the file has been digitally signed by a reputable software vendor.